“Until lions have their own historians, tales of the hunt will glorify the hunter”

 She runs her fingers across our world and whispers: “ They have forgotten their own name.
 They have neglected their source.
 They have labeled themselves different from me.
 They have defiled my daughters and I have slept in the depths of the bloodied soil.
 Now, I must awake in you so that my children will remember me.
 This is why I gave you my image and my strength.
 Show them my image, so they remember."

 Originally, Lewinale was drawn to making portraits of interracial and intercultural couples, living in the United States.
-As she dug deeper, she began the representational works of Eve and Lucy.
-She works so her culture-our culture and our lifesource is not buried.
+As she dug deeper, she began her representational works.